Sony RX1 versus Leica Q Typ 116

 The physical size and weight of the Sony RX1 and the Leica Q Typ 116 are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX1 – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is considerably larger (134 percent) than the Sony RX1.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is notably larger (42 percent) than the Sony RX1.
 Moreover, the Q Typ 116 is markedly heavier (33 percent) than the RX1.
 In this context, it is worth noting that neither the RX1 nor the Q Typ 116 are weather-sealed.

 |Camera Body Specifications